notthetup/awesome-webaudio/readme.md

 - [playnote](https://github.com/createbits/playnote) - Play your favorite instrument in the browser, with complex note intervals and scales.
 - [Recorderjs](https://github.com/mattdiamond/Recorderjs) - A plugin for recording/exporting the output of Web Audio API nodes.
 - [Rythm.js](https://okazari.github.io/Rythm.js/) - A javascript library that makes your page dance.
+- [Howler.js](https://github.com/goldfire/howler.js) - A comprehensive library with a fallback to HTML5 Audio.

 ### Utilities
 - [resampler](https://github.com/notthetup/resampler) - A utility for resampling audio.